|Social Studies||3.5 (.5 = U.S. Government)|

 Prerequisite: Algebra I and Geometry, or consent of the instructor.
 A student should have maintained a “C” average or better in Algebra I. Students will review concepts from Algebra I and follow them more in‑depth.
 They will study new ideas in irrational and complex numbers and be introduced to quadratic equations.
 Daily homework, quizzes, and chapter tests will be given.
 The students must pass 1st semester to continue with second semester.
 This class is a prerequisite for the College Credit Pre‑Calculus class.

-In this course, students will learn how businesses use mathematics and record keeping for the manipulation and recording of financial information.
+In this course, students will learn how to use mathematics, problem solving, and record keeping to track personal finances using real-world simulations.
 Grades will be determined on the basis of homework assignments, quizzes, and tests.

 PRE‑CALCULUS (MATH 4) CREDIT: 1 GRADE 11,12